inyunch/cyberattact-detection-analysis/README.md

 - **What is the story?**
     - Technical detection helps organizations prevent major incidents.
 Insights at the network level may provide early warning for broader impacts.
     - Understanding connections between attack behavior and global incident patterns drives better mitigation strategies.
+    - My goal is to tell a story about how digital threats have changed over time and across industries and regions, leading to actionable insights:
+        - Which countries and sectors need the most improvement?
+        - What types of attacks are most frequent and damaging?
+        - How effective have different defenses been over time?
 - **What are we trying to prove?**
     - Can specific packet behaviors provide leading indicators for global attack trends?
     - Do certain network violation types (confidentiality, integrity, authenticity) correlate with high-impact incidents globally?